 Winning the contract is step one.
 Keeping it for the project duration (and the GC's next project) requires consistent execution:

 Service reliability: Never miss a scheduled service.
 If your truck breaks down, have a backup plan.
-A single missed service on a construction site with 50 workers creates immediate complaints from the site superintendent to the GC, who then calls you asking why they should not switch providers.
+A single missed service on a construction site with 50 workers creates immediate complaints from the site superintendent to the GC.

-Proactive communication: Check in with the site superintendent monthly (not the GC front office).
+Proactive communication: Check in with the site superintendent monthly.
 Ask: "Is the unit count still right?
 Do you need any moved?"
-This takes 5 minutes and prevents the superintendent from building a list of complaints to report up.
+This takes 5 minutes and prevents the superintendent from building a list of complaints.

 Handling Contract Disputes